-Passports Will Be Required for all U.S. Citizen Travelers
+Passports are Required for all U.S. Citizen Travelers

 Visitors may be refused entry if they do not have proof of sufficient funds for the duration of their stay and possess the documents required for their next destination.
 Neither the tourist card nor proof of funds is required, if your U.S. passport states that you were born in El Salvador.

 You can enter and exit El Salvador with up to $10,000.00 USD.

 Please visit the Country Specific Information for El Salvador to review additional information on entry/exit requirements for U.S. Citizens as well as helpful information for travelers to El Salvador on road safety, crime, customs, medical facilities and health information.